Dap185/model-testing/README.md

 1. Add a few more models

-2. Draw up interface to configure decmla point use case
+2. Draw up interfaces for other decimal point level types (3 others)

 3. Add tokens analytics (for cost analysis)